Educational developer tools & learning resources for software development & cybersecurity students — Learn more about our mission

 socket.close();

-return true; // port is open, frida-server likely running
+return true; // Port open = frida-server likely running

 } catch (Exception e) {